 Casting the frame mould

-The original moulding which surrounds the recess on Lanhydrock’s kitchen is made from cast iron, which Artichoke has replicated for this bespoke kitchen
+The original moulding which surrounds the recess on Lanhydrock’s kitchen is made from cast iron, which Artichoke has replicated for this bespoke Victorian kitchen.

-The moulding is being cast by a foundry in Somerset and is a highly involved process.
-Starting with the mould frame pattern (made from timber), a reverse sand mould is made into specialist casting sand along with tapered edges to ensure it can be removed (similar to the reason children’s beach buckets have tapers on).
-Poured molten pig iron is then poured into the mould and left to solidify and cool for 24 hours before it is then shot blasted and fettled.
-The finished mould will be very dark grey in its natural state.
+The moulding was cast by a foundry in Somerset and was a highly involved process.
+Starting with the mould frame pattern (made from timber), a reverse sand mould was made into specialist casting sand.
+This had tapered edges to ensure it can be removed – similar to the reason children’s beach buckets have tapers on.
+Molten pig iron was then poured into the mould and left to solidify and cool for 24 hours before it was shot blasted and fettled.
+The finished mould is very dark grey in its natural state.

 Cooling in the original Kitchen